The 2010s were not an anomalous time of stock market exuberance. In fact, they were normal. Decades like the 2010s will happen again.

 There’s no denying that being invested during the 2010s was a good thing.
 A dollar invested in an S&P 500 index fund in January 2010 would be worth about three dollars today.

 Before dividends, the year-over-year growth in the 2010s was 11.6%.
 After dividends were reinvested, that growth rate increases to 13.2%.
-As you might remember from some of my previously published plots, an 11.6% annual increase means you can double your money about every 6.5 years.
+As you might remember from these five simple personal finance charts, an 11.6% annual increase means you can double your money about every 6.5 years.
 A 13.2% increase doubles your money every 5.5 years.
 Over a 30-year career, that’d be great!

 If we’re to learn anything from the past, it’s that the markets will continue to grow over the long-term.
 After all, 26% of all 10-year periods were better than the 2010s.
 It’s good math to assume the 2010s will happen again.